 When Stochastic Oscillator applied on the default setting to the chart, it looks like this:

 Stochastic Oscillator Formula

-Stochastic Oscillator is combined components of lines “Slow Stochastic” and “Fast Stochastic”, which divided into three variants that monitor behind time and range of data level.
+Stochastic Oscillator is combined components of lines “Slow Stochastic” and “Fast Stochastic”.Which is divided into three variants that monitor behind time and range of data level.